"Quality is a journey not a destination"

-These values are reinforced regularly and in the following ways:
+These values are embedded into the Castle Hill ethos in the following ways:

-Democracy is rife within the school.
-Pupils have the opportunity to have their voices heard through our Student Senate, class councils and pupil questionnaires.
-The election of Colour Group Captains and deputies in every class shows our commitment to democracy throughout our school.
-In year 6 pupils takes part in Head Boy and Head Girl elections gives our older pupils more senior roles of responsibility to aspire to.
-These elections are based on a democratic voting process to which the whole school community takes part.
+Democracy is extensive within the school.
+Pupils have the opportunity to have their voices heard through our pupils including, Student Senate and Eco-warriors.
+Elections in year 6 take place in order to elect our Head boys, Head girls and leadership team to give our older pupils more senior roles of responsibility to aspire to.
+These elections are based on a democratic voting process in which the whole school community takes part.

 The Rule of Law:

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently revisited throughout the school year, through assemblies and our PSHE and RE curriculums.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police; Fire Service etc. are regular parts of our calendar and help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make choices safety, through of provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our ESafety and PSHE lessons.
-Whether it is through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choice.
+As a school we educate and provide boundaries for our pupils to make choices within a safe and empowering school community.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and follow advice on how to do this safely.